What tax allowances am I entitled to?

 We are often asked if married couples or civil partners can transfer their tax allowances to their spouse or partner if they do not use them.
 Some allowances are transferable, but others are not.

-You can only transfer some of the personal allowance to your spouse or civil partner, if you meet certain conditions.
+You can only give up some of your personal allowance so that your spouse or civil partner may claim a tax reduction, if you meet certain conditions.
 This is known as the transferable tax allowance for married couples and civil partners or “marriage allowance”.

 For information on how marriage separation affects your tax allowances, look at our tax basics section.